foambubble/foam/docs/recipes/quickly-switch between-multiple-foam-repos.md

 # Quickly switch between multiple Foam repos

-this #recipe is allow to Quickly switch between multiple Foam repos.
+this #recipe is allow to Quickly switch between multiple Foam repos. and sorry for Setting/Content's Hangul the Korean Character.

 ## Installation